gurpreet-fe/logicnama-ui/src/content/fallacies/ad-hominem.md

 ---
 title: 'Ad Hominem'
-description: "You attacked your opponent's character or personal traits in an attempt to undermine their argument."
+description: "You attacked your opponent's character or personal traits in an attempt to undermine their argument"
 ---

 ## Scenario